Component 1: Receptive Language

-Learning Goal 1.a: Young children attend to, understand, and respond to increasingly complex language.
+Standard 1.a: Children attend to, understand, and respond to increasingly complex language.

 - Turn toward familiar voices or sounds